ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 ### Run the server

-The standard way to run the server is (assuming you are in the projet root directory):
+The standard way to run the server is (assuming you are in the project root directory):

 ```
 yarn run start-server